nishanttaneja/Twittermenti/README.md

 - Move MLModel to project's root directory and add reference (drag and drop MLModel to project).
 - <a href=""> Download Swifter Project </a>.
 Add to project using 'drag & drop' or 'Add files to "Twittermenti"...'.
 - Add SwifteriOS Framework in project.
+- Sign up as a <a href="https://developer.twitter.com/en/portal/dashboard"> Twitter Developer </a> account if you haven't already.
+- Create an app on Twitter Developer Portal and get API Key & Secret.
+- Create a new Swift file including structure named "PrivateData" with static constants for API Key & Secret.

+        struct PrivateData {
+            static let apiKey: String = "api_key"
+            static let apkiKeySecret: String = "api_key_secret"
+        }

+-